intentrai/IntentR/workspaces/HelloWorld/README.md

 ## Acknowledgments

-- [OpenWeather API](https://openweathermap.org/api) for weather data and AI capabilities
+- [OpenWeatherMap](https://openweathermap.org/) for providing weather data and AI capabilities
-- React.js community for the excellent framework
+- React.js community for the excellent framework and resources